Full Moon Features: Full Moon Studios era (1995–2002)

 In 1995, due to the direct-to-video market losing interest and financial ground with the rental market in addition to internal issues, Full Moon Entertainment separated from distributor Paramount.
 Full Moon's Halloween 1995 production Castle Freak was released on video unrated.
 Castle Freak was eventually released in November 1995 in both R-rated and unrated versions.

 After the releases of Castle Freak and Oblivion 2: Backlash, Band renamed Full Moon Entertainment, Full Moon Studios for the feature Vampire Journals and used the name Full Moon Pictures for the following film Hideous!.
 Band continued to distribute all films on his own under then name of Amazing Fantasy Entertainment until around 1999 when some of the films were distributed by The Kushner-Locke Company.
 In 1997, Bobby Young, who had joined Full Moon two years earlier, has left to start Dominion Entertainment.

 With the release of Shrieker in 1998, Band enlisted the help of Ohio-based filmmaker and Tempe Entertainment founder, J. R. Bookwalter, who had recently relocated to California.
 Bookwalter was commissioned by Band to begin editing features, including Curse of the Puppet Master.
-Curse of the Puppet Master created due to demand from video retailers for a new installment of the Puppet Master franchise isn't held in high regards with fans of the genre.
+Curse of the Puppet Master was created primarily out of market demand and isn't held in high regard with fans of the genre.
 To conserve costs (as most Full Moon features were being made for much less than the Paramount-distributed films), the film was put together using footage from the first five Puppet Master files, as well as some new footage.
 However, Bookwalter's work got Full Moon noticed on Apple.com where a story was published about Bookwalter's editing of Curse of the Puppet Master on his iBook in a hotel room in Ohio.

 Over the next several years, Full Moon continued its releases and even introduced more labels: